efipso/melcloud/info.md

 - Added WIFI Signal Strength sensor

 v1.1
-- Added Outside temperature sensor for ATA Devices (only work when Outside Unit is working)
+- Added Outside temperature sensor for ATA Devices (only gives a value when Outside Unit is working)

 v1.0
 - [PyMelCloud library](https://github.com/vilppuvuorinen/pymelcloud) are incorporated to this integration, as repository has been archieved.